 Given my recent obsession with Tiki cocktails and culture, I don’t think it would surprise anyone to learn that I’ve been drinking quite a bit of rum these days.
 In all kinds of ways: classic rum cocktails like the Mojito and Daiquiri and Tiki staples such as the Zombie and Hurricane.

 I’ve also been trying variations of classic cocktails with a rum twist.
 How about a rum Old Fashioned?
 Or a rum-based Negroni ?
 The variety of rums lends itself to endless possibilities – it’s just a matter of finding the right rum for the job, which is harder than it sounds, because they come in all varieties (and spellings).
-That’s how I justify to my wife the amount of storage dedicated to rum alone – they are all important and distinctly.
+That’s how I justify to my wife the amount of storage dedicated to rum alone – they are all important and distinct.
 Recently, I’ve been experimenting with Rhum Agricole.

 If you’ve never partaken, it may surprise you.
 Rhum Agricole has a unique grassy taste, a flavour unlike any other rum or spirit category.
 A prominent bartender once described it as the ‘mezcal of rums’.
 I think that’s a very good parallel.